The Floating Doctors crew is group of men and women from all walks of life united in their passion for the healing arts and a desire to serve.

 After moving to Virginia, she was the Membership Coordinator for the American Academy of Otolaryngic Allergy, where she oversaw the transition from a closed, outdated database to a new online application, which served the members more fully.

-As cousin to Ben and Sky LaBrot, Jolie had the fantastic opportunity to join Floating Doctors first in October 2011, where she assisted in revising their budget and developing a financial reporting system.
+A cousin to Ben and Sky LaBrot, Jolie had the fantastic opportunity to join Floating Doctors first in October 2011, where she assisted in revising their budget and developing a financial reporting system.
 She fell in love with Panama, the indigenous groups we serve, and (strangely for this desert rat) the water, and had a very difficult time leaving.
 With twins now getting big enough to free at least one hand, the redoubtable Jolie works with our US-based team on development projects to grow Floating Doctors’ capacity.

 Sam was born in New Orleans, Louisiana and spent most of her youth in San Salvador, El Salvador.
 In 2005, she graduated from the University of San Francisco with a degree in Finance and Graphic Design and spent the next few years working as a Licensed Banker and Junior Fixed Income Trader.
 In 2009, she decided to switch gears and become an early childhood educator at One Fifty Parker Avenue School, a well-loved private non-profit preschool in San Francisco, California and it was during this time where she began to explore her passion for education and outreach.
 Her love of dance spilled into the classroom as she designed and implemented an educational component that involved teaching Spanish through music and movement and her other bigger project involved strengthening Parker School’s Service Learning and Outreach program by creating a close partnership with the Fabretto Children’s Foundation in Nicaragua and leading annual teacher volunteer trips to Managua during the summers.
-In 2015, She invited some of her colleagues to volunteer teach in Bocas del Toro, Panama and soon after she decided to move indefinitely to the islands and join Floating Doctors as their new Operations Manager.
+In 2015, She invited some of her colleagues to volunteer teach in Bocas del Toro, Panama and worked as the first Operations Manager for Floating Doctors.

 Ai was born in Japan, where she was raised to hold her chopsticks right.
 At the tender age of 9, she moved to Calgary, Canada, which she now calls home.

 Erin was born and raised in Philadelphia, Pennsylvania and graduated in 2012 from Princeton University with a B.S. in History.
 While an undergraduate, Erin played 4 years of varsity field hockey for the Tigers.
 Following graduation, Erin took the New Jersey Transit train straight to New York City’s Wall Street- where she worked as a strategic business consultant for some of the nation’s largest pharmaceutical, financial, and retail companies and eventually went on to lead a strategy and operations team at one of NYC’s latest tech “start ups.”
 After three years in NYC Erin decided to switch careers and enrolled in Thomas Jefferson School of Biomedical Science’s medical Post-Baccaleaurate program in Philadelphia, PA.
 Currently she is applying to medical school for the 2017 cycle.
 With a passion for Global Health and medical strategy within developing countries, Erin was brought to Floating Doctors.
-Here she currently serves as our Pharmacy and Clinic Supply manager.
 When Erin isn’t working you can find her hiking, running, traveling, or playing with the nearest stray dog!